pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 Several participants enjoyed the process so much that they joined our sprint afterwards to help build out the packaging guide.
 More on that below.

-## My talk on Python packaging at SciPy 2024
+## pyOpenSci, Python packaging and community -- my talk at SciPy 2024

 The day after the workshop discussed above, and the first day of the conference, I gave my first-ever talk, [The power of community in solving scientific Python’s most challenging problems](https://cfp.scipy.org/2024/talk/AMTLJ7/), in the maintainers track at SciPy. <i class="fa-solid fa-gift"></i>